Advocate for gender equality, social justice, and positive change.

 Sample upper-year courses

-By studying Gender and Social Justice through Honours Arts and Business (co-op), you'll alternate school terms and paid co-op work terms, exploring new career areas and types of employers as your career interests evolve.
+By studying Gender and Social Justice through our co-op program, you'll alternate school terms and paid co-op work terms, exploring new career areas and types of employers as your career interests evolve.

 Sample co-op job titles